ACCLE123/ACCLE123.github.io/source/_posts/interview.md

 I passed two interviews before, but I didn't pass the managerial interview.

-The interview, which had no any technical issues, consist only of 10 minutes of small talk, and I was rejected based solely on that.
+The interview, which had no any technical issues, consisted only of 10 minutes of small talk, and I was rejected based solely on that.

 The manager didn't even give me a reason.

-I don't know what mistake I made.
+I don't know what mistake I made, if any.

 ### Move on